 Purpose

 Only if one or several updated positions have incumbents and field Synchronize To Incumbents has been set Yes in the Position Mass Change Run: based on the implemented propagation rule, specifying which common fields between the Position object and the jobInfo employment object are synchronized when changes are made in the Position object, the job information of the incumbents (employees) is updated upon the mass change performed on the positions.
-For more details on defining such a rule, refer to configuration guide of building block 11J, chapter Position to Job Info Synchronization.
+For more details on defining such a rule, refer to the Position Management workbook.

 This is an automated step, and no manual execution is required.

 Monitoring Position Mass Change Run